orbitalquark/textadept/doc/04_WorkingWithFiles.md

 #### Indentation

-Usually, [language-specific modules][] or [user settings][] dictate the buffer's indentation setting.
+Usually, [language modules][] or [user settings][] dictate the buffer's indentation setting.
 By default, indentation is 2 spaces.
 Pressing `Ctrl+Alt+Shift+T` (`^⇧T` on Mac OSX | `M-T` or `M-S-T` in curses) manually toggles between using tabs and spaces, although this only affects future indentation.
 Existing indentation remains unchanged. `Ctrl+Alt+I` (`^I` | `M-I`)